 Digital technology has facilitated the automation of different activities.
 Businesses, individuals and developers rely on diverse software products to manage workflows and solve several activities.
 The digital space features different software categories that address consumer issues, business-to-business collaborations, business-to-customer communications and fulfillment.
 Software products undergo a rigorous development process to ensure they are functional, safe and reliable for specific business use cases.

 What does software development entail?
 How do development processes vary for each software category?
 In this article, we explore the ins and outs of software development, its benefits, software development methodologies and the typical development processes.
 We also highlight the strides that Stokeventures has made to become a globally approved software development partner.
-We also highlight the strides that Stoke Ventures, a reliable Enterprise Software Development Company, has made to become a globally approved software development partner.
+We also highlight the strides that Stoke Ventures, a reliable Enterprise Software Development Company, has made to become a globally approved software development partner and a reputable cross-platform app development company.
+Within the scope of Software Development we offer the following services:

 What is software development?